whokilleddb/ghosted/README.md

 }
 ```

 Compiling and running this program outputs the process's PID.
-Running the process and inspecting it's properties in _Process Hacker2_ shows the following:
+Running the process and inspecting its properties in _Process Hacker2_ shows the following:

 ![](./img/demo_in_ph2.png)